A Sound Future

-The Blue Jay Jazz Foundation education programs provide annual jazz education scholarships, awards, instruments and live performance opportunities for students and other young people in the San Bernardino Mountain communities.
-The Blue Jay Jazz programs encourage parents and guardians to support their children's growth and understanding of new and different forms of music while sharing quality time together.
+The Blue Jay Jazz Foundation education programs provide annual jazz education scholarships, awards, instrument lending and live performance opportunities for students and other young people in the San Bernardino Mountain communities.
+The Blue Jay Jazz programs encourage both school participation and practice at home.
+We can provide parents and guardians with a partner to support their child’s overall development through an understanding of musical performance, theory, and discipline – all while facilitating the sharing of quality time together.

 In recent years, school music programs have been gutted by budget cuts.
-The result?
-Many of our schools can’t provide instruments to their music students.
+The result has been that many schools are unable to provide enough instruments for all the students who want to learn music.
+The value of a music education goes far beyond the music itself.
 A study at the University of Kansas revealed that students with superior music education programs scored around 22 percent higher in English and 20 percent higher in math scores on standardized tests.
-Our students deserve to expand their potential for creativity, discipline, and academic achievement.
+These efforts help those young people who choose to, expand their potential for creativity, discipline, and academic achievement.

 Music education programs and scholarship support are providing hands-on experiences for music students while helping secure a vibrant future for jazz and creativity in general.